 Does your teen have a favorite college or sports team?
 Grab a t-shirt to show you were listening.

 6. Cook their favorite meal or sweet treat.

 It’s true, sometimes the way to a person’s heart is through their stomach.
 Nothing means as much to a person as walking through the door and seeing their favorite dinner waiting on the stove or smelling their favorite cookies.
-Added bonus: consider adding the recipe and instruction steps to this gorgeous personalized cookbook so they can learn to make it themselves.
+Added bonus: consider adding this cookbook for teens so they can learn to make it themselves.
 As the old saying goes, “Cook a teen a meal, and she’ll eat for a night.
 Teach a teen to cook, and you’ll be cleaning the kitchen for the next week.”
 But every kid should know how to cook a few special meals before they fly out of the nest.